openstack-archive/openstack-chef-specs/specs/kilo/network/enable-dvr-in-chef-cookbook.rst

 N2 on different compute nodes, we should see network namespace on those compute nodes by running "ip netns".

-ip-netns is process network namesapce management command.
+ip-netns is process network namespace management command.
 You can run "ip netns help" to get more usage.
 And "ip netns" is short for "ip netns list", it will show all of the named network namespaces, which are under /var/run/netns.